Nyayo National Stadium: Handball and volleyball training courts

 The handball and volleyball courts can accommodate up to 1,500 spectators and feature outdoor training courts.

 Recent renovations

-Nyayo National Stadium in Nairobi has undergone extensive renovations in preparation for hosting the 2024 African Nations Championship (CHAN) and the 2027 Africa Cup of Nations (AFCON), including the crunch Group C encounter between Algeria and Nigeria.
-Key upgrades include an enhanced playing surface with improved drainage, installation of a media tribune accommodating approximately 150 journalists, and air-conditioned changing rooms equipped with personal safes and refrigeration facilities for cold baths.
-Additionally, new floodlighting units have been installed to meet CAF standards, and the number of CCTV cameras has been increased from 70 to 150 to bolster security.
+Nyayo National Stadium has undergone extensive renovations in preparation for hosting the 2024 African Nations Championship (CHAN) and the 2027 Africa Cup of Nations (AFCON).
+Key upgrades include an enhanced playing surface with improved drainage, installation of a media tribune accommodating approximately 150 journalists, and air-conditioned changing rooms, and doping control area.
+Additionally, new floodlighting units have been installed, and the number of CCTV cameras has been increased.

-The then Sports Cabinet Secretary Kipchumba Murkomen has assured that the renovation works are progressing well, with the stadium expected to be ready by January 2025.
-Priority upgrades include roofing, VVIP seating, and enhancing the floodlights to meet the 3,000 LUX requirement.
-Other improvements involve new access controls, an enhanced audio-visual system, installation of VAR and CCTV, improved changing rooms, and a doping control area.

-Despite the postponement of CHAN to August 2025, the government maintains that Nyayo Stadium is fully prepared to host international matches.
-Sports Principal Secretary Peter Tum stated that the facility is operational, with only the canopy installation remaining, which will be completed.

-Hosting of Fifa qualifiers ahead of Chan 2025
+Hosting of WC Qualifiers

 These improvements paved the way for the stadium to host its first international match in nearly three years.
-On March 23, 2025, Kenya's Harambee Stars faced Gabon in a 2026 FIFA World Cup qualifier at Nyayo Stadium.
+On 23 March 2025, Kenya's Harambee Stars faced Gabon in a 2026 FIFA World Cup qualifier at Nyayo Stadium.
 The match attracted a capacity crowd, with all 30,000 tickets sold out, marking a significant milestone in the stadium's history and demonstrating Kenya's readiness to host top-tier football events.